insan271/gui-nordvpn-linux/README.md

 # Don't install when:

 - You use iptables for other applications.
-Stopping a vpn conection is currently programmed to flush all rules.
+Stopping a vpn connection is currently programmed to flush all rules.

 # Installation: